apollographql/docs-examples/apollo-server/v4/custom-directives/upper-case-directive/README.md

 # Uppercase custom directive

-This example server [from the Apollo Server docs](https://www.apollographql.com/docs/apollo-server/v4/schema/creating-directives) demonstrates how to create a custom `@upper` directive that transforms a `String` GraphQL field to uppercase.
+This example demonstrates how to create a custom `@upper` directive that transforms a `String` GraphQL field to uppercase.

 ## Run locally